suoyuanG/gdbrpc/README.md

 ---

+> [!NOTE]
-**Note**: While gdbrpc was originally developed as part of the NuttX RTOS debugging tools, it is a standalone, general-purpose library that can be used with any GDB debugging session.
+> While gdbrpc was originally developed as part of the NuttX RTOS debugging tools, it is a standalone, general-purpose library that can be used with any GDB debugging session.